 Startups must maximize the value of every dollar they receive from venture capitalists in order to grow into a self-sustaining business.
-Professional translation and localization services offer an efficient way for startups to work towards this goal regardless of industry or niche.
+Professional translation services offer an efficient way for startups to work towards this goal regardless of industry or niche.

 Earmarking a small amount of seed money for translation of the product, website, and marketing will allow your company to unlock markets with thousands of new potential customers.

-Startups who receive funding often use it to help them propel further market growth, create new products, or acquire other companies through a leveraged buyout.
+Startups that receive funding often use it to help them propel further market growth, create new products, or acquire other companies through a leveraged buyout.
 They usually focus on international growth as gaining access to new overseas markets is one of the fastest ways for a business to increase its revenue.

 As some venture capital investments are made in tranches or a series of payments spaced out in time, payments are conditional on the startups' ability to meet certain agreed-upon milestones.
 Typical milestones include: